harithkhan/weather-app/README.md

-Weather app - part of The Odin Project curriculum
+Weather App - part of The Odin Project curriculum
 Deployment: https://harithkhan.github.io/weather-app/

 Demonstrates understanding and application of: